aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/other-compression-techniques/open-gzip-archive/_index.md

 string dataDir = "Your Document Directory";
 ```

-Replace "Your Document Directory" with the actual path to your document directory.
+Replace `"Your Document Directory"` with the actual path to the folder that holds your files.

-## Step 2: Open GZip Archive
+## Step 2: Open GZip Archive (Extract gzip file C#)

 ```csharp
 //ExStart: OpenGZipArchive